Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Observations

+J1901 was also observed with \textit{XMM-Newton} \citep{jansen2001} on 21 and 22 March 2024 (ObsID 0922750101; PI Traulsen) for 77.8\,ks.
+In this work, we rely primarily on data from the European Photon Imaging Cameras (EPIC): pn \citep{struder2001-epic-pn} and MOS1/2 \citep{turner2001-epic-mos}, as well as the Optical Monitor \citep[OM;][]{mason2001-om}.
+Given the relatively low S/N of the EPIC data, we do not analyse the Reflection Grating Spectrometer (RGS) event data.
+The observation data files and Pipeline Processing System products (PPS) were retrieved from the \textit{XMM-Newton} Science Archive.\footnote{\url{https://www.cosmos.esa.int/web/xmm-newton/xsa}}

-The XMM observations also included exposures with the optical monitor in Fast Mode, using the UVW1 and UVM2 filters.
+The \textit{XMM-Newton} observations also included exposures with the optical monitor in Fast Mode, using the UVW1 and UVM2 filters.
 The eight exposures with UVW1 had exposure times ranging from 2.5--4.4\,ks, with a collective total of 32.9\,ks.
 The eight exposures with UVM2 had exposure times of 4.4\,ks with a collective total of 35.3\,ks.
-For the analysis of the optical monitor data, we make use of the time-series data provided in the pipeline data products of the pipeline processing system (PPS).
-Analysis of the simultaneous X-ray/UV/optical time-series data is presented in Section \ref{sec:xvar}.
+For the analysis of the optical monitor data, we make use of the time-series data provided in the pipeline data products PPS.